 |GEN BUS 306||Business Analytics I||3|

 |GEN BUS 310||Fundamentals of Accounting and Finance for Non-Business Majors||3|

 |GEN BUS 311||Fundamentals of Management and Marketing for Non-Business Majors||3|

 |Any business course cross-listed with a foreign language|

 Certificate students are qualified for many entry-level business positions.
-While the career opportunities available to CIB are vast, common business careers CIB students pursue following graduation include:
+While the career opportunities available to CIB students are vast, common business careers pursued following graduation include: